The 5th most cited open-access journal in Microbiology

 Short Name: Front.
 Cell.
 Infect.
 Microbiol.

 Indexed in: PubMed, MEDLINE, PubMed Central, Scopus, Web of Science, Google Scholar, DOAJ, CrossRef, Science Citation Index Expanded

 PMCID: all published articles receive a PMCID

-Frontiers in Cellular and Infection Microbiology welcomes submissions of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+The specialty sections of Frontiers in Cellular and Infection Microbiology welcome submission of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Technology Report and Erratum.

-All manuscripts must be submitted directly to Frontiers in Cellular and Infection Microbiology, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.
+When submitting a manuscript to Frontiers in Cellular and Infection Microbiology, authors must submit the material directly to one of the specialty sections.
+Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.

 Articles published in the specialty sections above will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Cellular and Infection Microbiology.